All the information you will need about your blue recycling bin.

 Note that you do not need to bag up the recycling separately, simply place them straight into the bin.

-- Paper (including shredded paper) but not wrapping paper or gift bags
+- Paper (including shredded paper and envelopes except padded ones) but not wrapping paper, gift bags or books.

-- Cardboard (large pieces should be broken up so they fit in)
+- Cardboard (large pieces should be broken up so they fit in), but not greetings cards with glitter, foil or ribbons.

 - Empty aerosols